rapid7/metasploit-framework/Landing-Pull-Requests.md

 m = merge -S --no-ff --edit
 ````

+People with commit rights to rapid7/metasploit-framework will have their [keys listed here](https://github.com/rapid7/metasploit-framework/wiki/Committer-Keys).

 # Cross-linking PRs, Bugs, and Commits

 If we had a [Redmine bug](https://dev.metasploit.com/redmine/projects/framework/issues?query_id=420) we were working against, we'd mention it in this commit message as well, and we'd get a cross-reference over in Redmine.
 There's a special syntax for Redmine bugs, which looks like this: